wieschoo/BotSuite/README.md

-# BotSuite.NET #
+# BotSuite.NET

-The BotSuite.NET is a library which can be used to develop "bots" (as in "every programm that performs a task automatically") without having to think about "low level" work.
+BotSuite.NET is a library offering a framework which can be used to develop "bots" (as in "every programm that performs a task automatically") without having to think about "low level" work.
 It combines power and usability to provide an easy to use and solid base for every bot you want to create.

-### How to use the BotSuite.NET ###
+### How to use the BotSuite.NET

 Your best bet is to go to the downloads and get the latest version there.
 The download should contain:

-* The library (BotSuite.dll)
+* The library (**BotSuite.dll**)
-* A XML file (BotSuite.xml), which provides the code documentation (Intellisense)
+* A XML file (**BotSuite.xml**), which provides the code documentation (as in "IntelliSense")
-* A file containing license information (license)
+* A file containing license information (**license**)

-After downloading the BotSuite, just put the DLL and the XML whereever you want (together) and then add a reference to the DLL in to your .NET project.
+After downloading the BotSuite, just put the DLL and the XML whereever you want (together) and then add a reference to the DLL in your .NET project.
 The entry point of the BotSuite is the "BotSuite" namespace, containing classes and sub namespaces.

+Following namespaces might be important:

+* **BotSuite.Imaging**: Classes needed for image processing.
+* **BotSuite.Input**: Classes for controlling mouse and keyboard.
+Also contains a HotKey class to react to user input.
+* **BotSuite.Net**: Classes for work with web pages.
+The class Browser encapsulates the locally installed internet explorer while the HttpClient is for low level HTTP(S) requests.

-### Contact ###
+### Contact

 You can contact me in different ways: